letsencrypt/cp-cps/CPS.md

 ### 5.5.2 Retention period for archive

-Archived records are retained for at least two years after the record was created, or (for records regarding specific certificates) after the associated certificate has expired.
+Archived records are retained for at least the period required by Section 5.5.2 of the ISRG CP.

 ### 5.5.3 Protection of archive